stvbyr/rust-learn-book/README.md

 ## Random Notes

 - Rust lets you think more about how to use data and prevents you from doing sh*t.
 I think it's cool that you can look at a function signature and see if this function mutates something or just uses its values.
 Example for that is String::clear.
 It takes a mutable reference so the string itself must be mutable in order to be cleared.
 It doesn't work if the string was not declared mutable.
+- The principle around ownership and borrowing also applies for structs and theirs data.
+If you give a reference to a struct then their fields are also references to that field in the struct.
+That means there is not inconsistency when using borrowed and owned data.

 [1]: https://doc.rust-lang.org/book/